-Description: Lorain, Ohio, saw its first navigation light in the form of a lantern hanging from a pole at the mouth of the Black River during the early 1800s.
-In 1836, a cylindrical brick tower capped with a lantern room was built at the outer end of the pier that extended from the west bank of the Black River.
-The light was produced by eight lamps, fueled by lard oil and set in fifteen-inch reflectors.
+Description: Lorain, Ohio, saw its first navigation light in the form of a lantern hung from a pole at the mouth of the Black River during the early 1800s.
+In 1836, a cylindrical brick tower capped with a lantern room was built at the outer end of the pier that extended from the west bank of the river, and eight lamps, fueled by lard oil and set in fifteen-inch reflectors, were used to produce a fixed light.
 Though unassuming, the beacon shone brightly enough to be noticed by Charles Dickens as he sailed from Sandusky to Cleveland in 1841.

 John Connolly, the longest serving keeper at Lorain, was appointed in 1871 and and retired in 1903 at the age of seventy-five.
 In his youth, Connolly learned the trade of ship carpenter and caulker and was a sailor on the Great Lakes for thirty years before becoming a lighthouse keeper.
 Besides seeing changes in Lorain Lighthouse, Connolly also saw Lorain grow from a village of 500 to a thriving city of 6,000.

 On the evening of August 21, 1888, a scow became unmanageable while entering the harbor and ran its jib boom into the east face of the tower.
 Unruly ships also caused damage to the elevated walk on numerous occasions.
 The owners of the schooner B. F. Bruce and Iron Boat No. 102 had to pay for repairs to the walkway caused by their vessels in July 1890.